 - William Wordsworth

-Montreal, the most populous and happening city in the Canadian province of Quebec is filled with hidden gems, offering something for everyone, all year around.
+Montreal is the most populous and happening city in the Canadian province of Quebec.
+This city is filled with hidden gems, offering something for everyone, all year around.
+It’s an experience to just walk the streets of Montreal due to its rich history and culture.
 Here are some of these treasures that are not to be missed when visiting this magical city.

 The beautiful and iconic montreal Biodome is located at the Olympic Park of Montreal, and allows visitors to walk through the four ecosystems of the Americas.
 It was first constructed for the 1967 Olympic games as a cycling track, and now remains as one of Montreal’s most must-see spots.